stfc/PSyclone/doc/dynamo0p3.rst

 Field
 +++++

-Dynamo 0.3 API fields, identified with ``GH_FIELD`` metadata, represent FEM discretisations of various dynamical core prognostic and diagnostic variables.
-In FEM variables are discretised by placing them into a function space (:ref:`dynamo0.3-function-space`) from which they inherit a polynomial expansion via the basis functions of that space.
+Dynamo0.3 API fields, identified with ``GH_FIELD`` metadata, represent FEM discretisations of various dynamical core prognostic and diagnostic variables.
+In FEM, variables are discretised by placing them into a function space (:ref:`dynamo0.3-function-space`) from which they inherit a polynomial expansion via the basis functions of that space.
 Field values at points within a cell are evaluated as the sum of a set of basis functions multiplied by coefficients which are the data points.
-Points of evaluation are determined by a quadrature object (:ref:`dynamo0.3-quadrature`) and are independent of a function space the field is on.
+Points of evaluation are determined by a quadrature object (:ref:`dynamo0.3-quadrature`) and are independent of the function space the field is on.
 Placement of field data points, also called degrees of freedom ("dof"), is determined by the function space the field is on.